Sukhoi Su-30: Kazakhstan

 Kazakhstan has ordered in total 24 Su-30SM fighters under three contracts.
 It received first four Su-30SMs under the first contract worth of RUB 5 billion in April 2015.
-A second contract for eight aircraft was signed in December 2015.

-The first two aircraft of the second order were delivered in December 2016 and another two in December 2017.
+The first two aircraft of the second order were delivered in December 2016.
 The third order for 12 more aircraft was approved in August 2017 and eight aircraft were ordered in May 2018.
-The last four aircraft of the second contract were delivered in December 2018.
 It had 12 Su-30SMs in service as of December 2018.